 Well, let’s give him a chance… we finally chat… by message… (no call)… ok Caroline keep cool, things are different here, let’s be open.
 And one day, he finally asked to meet (so a date?).
 Let’s start my Aussie research.

 2. The date.
 A date?
 Seriously French don’t date!
 I do not date!

-“OMG you have a date!!!!”
+“OMG, you have a date!!!!”
 Here is the exciting intonation of my Aussie girlfriend.
 But hang on – can you repeat?
 A what?
 A date?
 What is this?
 Yes for a French woman, the word is totally unknown.
 We go for a rendez-vous.
-And funny part of this word it can also be used for a rendez-vous with your friend, doctor or even professional so as you can see we do not really have a term for date but let me continue hoping you will understand the French point of view.
+And the funny part of this word it can also be used for a rendez-vous with your friend, doctor or even professional so as you can see we do not really have a term for a date but let me continue hoping you will understand the French point of view.
 After all, do we really need to put a word on this natural attraction between a man and a woman that can be so romantic?